Close

 An ALR suspension is initiated against an arrested driver when he either refuses to submit to breath or blood testing, or alternatively, fails a breath or blood test.
 The legal authority to impose an ALR suspension against a driver lies in the Texas implied consent statute.

-Many police officers, after arresting a citizen, will tell the arrested driver that if he does not agree to take a breath or blood test that his license will be automatically and immediately suspended.
+Act fast after a Texas DWI arrest to restore your driving privileges.
+If you refused or failed a breathalyzer, schedule an ALR hearing to get back on the road.
+Contact us today.Many police officers, after arresting a citizen, will tell the arrested driver that if he does not agree to take a breath or blood test that his license will be automatically and immediately suspended.
 This is incorrect.
 When making an arrest for DWI, police officers are required to take possession of any Texas license issued by this state and held by the person arrested and issue the person a temporary driving permit that expires on the 41st day after the date of issuance.
 Further, a request for a hearing to challenge the proposed suspension will delay any ALR sanctions until a hearing takes place.

 If you are arrested, you should act promptly in requesting a hearing.
 You have 15 days from the day of your arrest to request a hearing (and you must do so in writing).
+This is why you need an experienced DWI defense lawyer who thoroughly understands Texas’ DWI laws on your side.

 Contact a criminal defense lawyer in Texas

 For more information, visit our "ALR hearing" page on the website.
-If you were arrested for DWI in the Houston area, contact an experienced criminal defense lawyer.
+If you were arrested for DWI in the Houston area, contact an experienced Conroe criminal defense lawyer.
 Call 1-800-395-5951 to see how Amanda Webb - DWI Lawyer can help.